Greek language question: Pinelopi Delta's books for children

-The Educational Association
+Educational Association

 In 1910 the liberal reformer Eleftherios Venizelos came to power for the first time, and in the same year the Educational Association was founded.
-This had a much narrower focus than the defunct National Language Society: the Association aimed at the introduction of demotic into primary education.
-One of its declared educational goals was "to render children conscious of the grammatical rules that came unconsciously to their lips ...".
-Its founding members included Fotiadis, Delmouzos, many prominent literary figures and some promising young politicians; within a year it also included twenty members of parliament.
+This had a much narrower focus than the defunct National Language Society: the Association aimed at the introduction of Demotic into primary education.
+One of its declared educational goals was "to render children conscious of the grammatical rules that came unconsciously to their lips ..."
+Its founding members included Fotiadis, Delmouzos, many prominent literary figures, and some promising young politicians; within a year it also included twenty members of parliament.

 Association members also questioned the value of spending time teaching Ancient Greek in primary school.
-Linguist and educationalist Manolis Triantafyllidis (who would later play a major role in producing demotic readers, grammars and dictionaries) argued that "children emerged from school able to say nose, ears, pig, horse and house in Ancient Greek but without having broadened their repertoire of concepts".
+Linguist and educationalist Manolis Triantafyllidis (who would later play a major role in producing Demotic readers, grammars and dictionaries) argued that "children emerged from school able to say 'nose', 'ears', 'pig', 'horse' and 'house' in Ancient Greek but without having broadened their repertoire of concepts".

 Triantafyllidis, Delmouzos and the philosopher and educationalist Dimitris Glinos soon became the leading lights of the Association, effectively supplanting the diaspora-based group surrounding Psycharis, Eftaliotis and Pallis.

-Opposition to demoticism
+Opposition to Demoticism

 All this activity inevitably aroused vocal opposition from the Katharevousa establishment, which in 1911 led not only to the closure of the Volos school, but also to the insertion into the new constitution of a clause declaring Katharevousa to be the official language of Greece.
 Article 107 stated that "the official language of the State is that in which the constitution and the texts of Greek legislation are drawn up; any intervention aimed at corrupting it is forbidden".
 This ingenious wording managed to specify Katharevousa without needing to define it.